Thank You (1925 film)

-Thank You is a 1925 American comedy film directed by John Ford.
+Thank You is a lost 1925 American comedy film directed by John Ford.
 This film is based on a 1921 Broadway play, Thank You, by Winchell Smith and Tom Cushing.

 Plot

 As described in a film magazine review, a millionaire banishes his wild son to a chicken farm near a small, slow town.
 Excitement comes with the arrival from Paris of the local minister’s daughter, for whom the Parisian modistes have done their utmost.
 She and the young man hit it off too well to please the village gossips, but the gossips lose on every point.